DCC-EX/dcc-ex.github.io/docs/reference/developers/hal-config.rst

     :depth: 1
     :local:

-The DCC++ EX controller has always had built-in support for turnout control, output control and input sensors attached to the Arduino pins.
+The DCC-EX controller has always had built-in support for turnout control, output control and input sensors attached to the Arduino pins.
 However, you may outgrow the built-in capabilities and want to access more output pins than the Arduino has available.
 Or you may wish to attach servos to the controller for turnout control or for animating a layout component, such as the doors to an engine shed.